Loosing touch with reality.

 Repenting from conceptual ministry.

 The church does not live by speaking first.
 It lives because God has already spoken.
 We listen for the living voice of Christ, and in that listening, the Spirit opens our ears to the neighbor.
-These are the realities that precede us, that speak to us before we analyze, categorize, model, measure, possess.
+These are the realities that precede us, that speak to us before we analyze, categorize, model, measure, or possess.
 Our first act is encounter, not explanation.
-When the church speaks before being addressed by the living God and encountered by the neighbor, it degrades into a purveyor of mechanical formulas.
+When the church speaks before being addressed by the Living God and encountered by the neighbor, it degrades into a purveyor of mechanical formulas.

 When our speech arises first from demographic segments, ministry models, discipleship pathways, and best practices, it ceases to be faithful theology and becomes mythology.
 It speaks from a world of our own making, to people we have not received, over neighbors we have not yet known.

-And all of the time it took for Norvell to sit and listen deeply—it was not a retreat from his real work, or a sidebar to his real work, or a necessary step prior to his real work.
-It was itself an act of faithful mission.
-It granted the neighbor the space to appear as they actually are, to be encountered.
 Of all people, the church is uniquely free to listen, unburdened by the anxieties of processes, systems, and best practices.
 We listen humbly because we know that the Spirit is already at work, that Christ is already Lord, and that Christ alone is the mediator of both revelation and response (not us, and not our frameworks, models, and systems).

 Dethroning abstract fictions.

 Rendered reality says: we know what the neighborhood needs.
 Encountered reality says: ask them.
 Rendered reality says: build the program.
 Encountered reality says: sit across the table.
-Rendered reality says: they are the ‘Sunday Stalwarts’, the ‘God-and-Country Believers’, the ‘Spiritual But Not Religious’, the ‘The Religiously Unaffiliated’, the ‘The Spiritually Curious.’
+Rendered reality says: they are the ‘Sunday Stalwarts’, the ‘God-and-Country Believers’, the ‘Spiritual But Not Religious’, the ‘Religiously Unaffiliated’, the ‘Spiritually Curious.’
 Encountered reality says: let them tell you their names.

 This is the danger of rendered reality.
 It allows us to care for people without receiving them.
 It allows us to speak about the neighborhood without being addressed by the neighbor.
 It allows us to be fluent in mission while remaining strangers to the people among whom God has placed us.